Economic policy of the Biden administration: International taxation

-Finance officials from 130 countries agreed on July 1, 2021 to plans for a new international taxation policy.
+Finance officials from 130 countries agreed on July 1, 2021, to plans for a new international taxation policy.
 All the major economies agreed to pass national laws that would require corporations to pay at least 15% income tax in the countries they operate.
 This new policy would end the practice of locating world headquarters in small countries with very low taxation rates.
 Governments hope to recoup some of the lost revenue, estimated at $100 billion to $240 billion each year.
-The new system was promoted by the Biden Administration and the Organization for Economic Cooperation and Development (OECD).
+The new system was promoted by the Biden administration and the Organization for Economic Cooperation and Development (OECD).
 Secretary-General Mathias Cormann of the OECD said, "This historic package will ensure that large multinational companies pay their fair share of tax everywhere."

 Budget deficit

-The first year that President Biden budgeted is fiscal 2022, which runs from October 1, 2021 to September 30, 2022.
+The first year that President Biden budgeted is fiscal 2022, which runs from October 1, 2021, to September 30, 2022.
 CBO forecast in July 2021 that the budget deficit in fiscal year 2022 will be $1.2 trillion, or 4.7% GDP.
-This is a significant reduction to the budget deficits of $3.1 trillion (15.0% GDP) in FY2020 and $2.8 trillion (12.4% GDP) in FY2021, the last two fiscal years budgeted by President Trump.
+This would be a significant reduction to the budget deficits of $3.1 trillion (15.0% GDP) in FY2020 (the last fiscal year fully budgeted by President Trump) and $2.8 trillion (12.4% GDP) in FY2021.
 Those two record annual budget deficits were unusually high, primarily due to response measures to the Coronavirus pandemic.

-During February 2021, the CBO forecast budget deficits for 2021-2031, based on legislation in effect as of January 12, 2021, prior to the American Rescue Plan Act (ARPA).
+During February 2021, the CBO forecast budget deficits for 2021–2031, based on legislation in effect as of January 12, 2021, prior to the American Rescue Plan Act (ARPA).
 This represents the deficit trajectory inherited by Biden; the deficit impact of his policies may be measured against that baseline.
 CBO later published a baseline including the impact of ARPA.
 OMB then published its forecast for Biden's fiscal 2022 budget, which includes ARPA plus Biden's American Jobs Plan and American Families Plan.
 These amounts are shown in the following table:

 Deficits in fiscal 2021 and 2022 will be significantly increased by ARPA, although the impact falls thereafter.
 The budget deficit is expected to fall mid-decade as pandemic-related spending fades and the economy returns to normal.
 Thereafter, deficits rise due to the long-term trends of an aging country (e.g., fewer workers per retiree) and healthcare costs rising faster than GDP growth.